42 Powerful performance review questions examples for HRs

 Get assistance from your manager to align your goals with organizational objectives, values, and personal strengths.

-38. What did you like about my past year's performance?
+38. What did you like about my past year's overall performance?

 This question allows you to review your competency from your manager’s point of view.